All Products

 Note

-The yum command in this step is suitable for Linux distributions such as CentOS.
+The yum command used in this step is applicable to Linux distributions such as CentOS.
 For other Linux distributions, modify the command based on your package management software.
-For example, run the apt-get install <Package name> command for Debian or Ubuntu.
+For example, run the following commands to install Parted on Debian or Ubuntu:

 2. Use Parted to partition the data disk.